OR WAIT 15 SECS

-In just two weeks from the time the first patient virus samples were made available,
+In just two weeks from the time the first patient virus samples were made available, Singapore scientists report an evolutionary analysis of a critical protein produced by the 2009 H1N1 influenza A virus strain.

 In the Biology Direct journal's May 20th issue, Sebastian Maurer-Stroh, PhD, and his team of scientists at the Bioinformatics Institute (BII), one of the research institutes at Singapore's Biopolis, also demonstrated the use of a computational three-dimensional (3D) structural model of the protein, neuraminidase.